facelessuser/coloraide/docs/src/markdown/gamut.md

 > [!new] New in 8.4

 The scale method is an approach where the out of gamut color channels are scaled within a linear RGB space such that the channels keep a similar proportion to each other.
-Luminance adjustments are applied as needed.
+This approach specifically ensures that the [dominant wavelength](.wavelengths.md#estimate-dominant-wavelength-of-color) of the color is preserved which contributes the hue.
+It can be implemented in a way that prioritizes the colorfulness of the color or the luminance.

+#### Colorfulness Preserving Scale

-Like clipping, it prioritizes preserving high saturation, but unlike clipping it also preserves the dominant wavelength of the color relative to it's white point (assuming it is applied within a linear RGB space).
+The default behavior of the `scale` method in ColorAide, behaves somewhat Like clipping as it prioritizes preserving high saturation, but unlike clipping it also preserves the dominant wavelength of the color relative to it's white point (assuming it is applied within a linear RGB space).
 In the below image, we can see a green color on the spectral locus which has a wavelength of 550 nm being gamut mapped towards the white point in the xyY color space, preserving the wavelength.

 ![Scale GMA 550 nm](./images/scale-550nm.png)